dtekcth/data101/src/getting_started.md

 **This is only necessary if you use Microsoft Windows.** WSL allows you to run Linux programs while running Windows as your primary OS.
 Linux is another operating system that you will get to know more about during your studies.
 The official instructions can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install) but they can be a bit complicated.
 So we have included our own instructions below as well.

 Start by running `cmd` or `powershell`.
-This can be done by pressing !kbd[!win] and searching for `powershell` and then right-clicking on `Windows Powershell` and selecting `Run as administrator`, note that if you have Windows set to another language than English it will be translated to that language.
+This can be done by pressing !kbd[!win] and searching for `powershell`.
+Then right-click on `Windows Powershell` and select `Run as administrator`.
+Note that if you have Windows set to another language than English it will be translated to that language.

 A new window will open where you can run commands.
 After typing your command you can run it by pressing `Enter`.
 Run `wsl --install` and then reboot your computer.